interledger/rafiki/docs/transaction-api.md

 Authorization ends in two possible states:

 1. Approval.
-If the user approves the payment before its funding deadline, or `autoApprove` was `true`, the wallet funds the payment and the state advances to `Sending`.
+If the user approves the payment before its activation deadline, or `autoApprove` was `true`, the wallet funds the payment and the state advances to `Sending`.

 2. Cancellation.
-If the user explicitly cancels the quote, or the funding deadline is exceeded, the state advances to `Cancelled`.
+If the user explicitly cancels the quote, or the activation deadline is exceeded, the state advances to `Cancelled`.
 In the latter case, too much time has elapsed for the enforced exchange rate to remain accurate.

 ### Payment execution

-An instance acquires a lock on a payment with a `Funding` state and advances it to `Sending`.
+An instance acquires a lock on a payment with a `Ready` state and advances it to `Sending`.
 The STREAM will use the quote parameters acquired during the `Quoting` state.

 The instance connects to the Interledger account it created via ILP-over-HTTP, and sends the payment with STREAM.